isomorphic-git/isomorphic-git/docs/http.md

 ```

 If you need features that aren't supported currently, like detecting and handling `HTTP_PROXY` environment variables, you can
-wrap your own HTTP client.
+wrap this client or implement your own HTTP client.
 (See section below.)

 ## Browser Client: